LoraChao/comp9323/README.md

 ```

 ## Step3: Install "yarn"
-However we still need to setup "yarn" function, why is that?
-Because we will use "yarn" for later package setup to make this project running functionally.
+But hang on, we still need to install "yarn" tools, this is because we will use "yarn" for later package installment to make this project running functionally.
 ```
 npm install --global yarn
 ```

 ## Step4:Install other packages
 ### For run this project, we still need to setup some packages:
-### For using scss instead of common css file.
+### For running scss style file.
 ```
 yarn add sass
 ```
-### For configurate route:
+### For running route code:
 ```
 yarn add react-router-dom
 ```
-### For using some outer component library:
+### For using some outer components library:
 ```
 yarn add antd
 yarn add @mui/material @emotion/react @emotion/style
 yarn add @mui/material @mui/styled-engine-sc styled-components
 yarn add @mui/icons-material
 ```
-### For making route configuration much simpler:
+### For running route url which we use to make the route url much simplier:
 ```
 yarn add -D @craco/craco
 ```